siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

    (venv) pip install --upgrade pip --no-index --find-links scdeps (venv) pip install siliconcompiler --no-index --find-links scdeps

-.. include:: installation_confirm_version.rst
+.. include:: installation/installation_confirm_version.rst

 .. note::

    Before you can start running SiliconCompiler, you will also need to make sure you have installed external PDKs and tools required to build (synthesis, place and route, etc).
 Typically, users of this flow have already set up their own tools and PDKs.
    If you need to set up PDKs and tools and have an internet connection, you can run the following steps.

-   .. include:: installation_prep_path.rst
+   .. include:: installation/installation_prep_path.rst

 Skip to `Run local`_.